 Taxation of commercial property used for own business or profession

+Is there a commercial rent tax India?
+Is there a tax on rental income from commercial property India?
 Commercial properties that are partially or entirely employed for your business or profession are not taxed in your hands if the proportional share of such property is used in the business.
 As a result, you cannot deduct any notional rent paid on such commercial property from your company revenue.
 However, you can deduct the costs of repairing and maintaining such property from your business profits.
 You can also claim the entire amount of interest as a business expense, with no limit.
 Please note that no deduction is possible under Section 80C for repayment of the principal amount of a house loan acquired for such commercial property, as this is only applicable for residential property.

 Taxation of profits on the sale of commercial property

 The profit on the sale of a business property that has been rented out will be considered capital gains.
 If the property is kept for more than 24 months, it will be considered long-term and will be taxed at a fixed rate of 20%, regardless of the amount.
 You can reduce your tax liability by investing in a residential property under Section 54F of capital gains bonds under Section 54EC, as discussed above.
-If the property is sold before the 24 months, the profits are taxed as ordinary income and are taxable as short-term capital gains.
+If the property is sold before 24 months, the profits are taxed as ordinary income and are taxable as short-term capital gains.